 The complaint has three parts.
 First, as to the nonconsensual installations.
 I proved AppLovin is installing without user consent.
 But AppLovin’s CEO wrote in February “Every download results from an explicit user choice.”
 And AppLovin told Bloomberg today: “Users never get downloads with any of our products without explicitly requesting it.”
 Both false.
 The difference is fundamental.
 If users actually agree to the installations, great, go ahead.
 But if, as I say I amply proved, the installations are without user consent, then they are way out of line — outside user expectations, contrary to Google’s security architecture for Android, maybe proper basis for litigation.

-Second, AppLovin today told Bloomberg not just that it had discontinued the Array installation business, but that it did so because that offering “was not economically viable for us.”
+Second, AppLovin today told Bloomberg not just that it had discontinued the Array installation business, and that it did so because that offering “was not economically viable for us.”
 But for seven adjacent quarters (latest in August 2025), AppLovin’s SEC filings touted Array as a source of “future growth.”
 AppLovin’s CFO in February 2024 cited Array installations for “contributions” to growth.
 I say the real reason AppLovin turned off Array isn’t because it’s unprofitable.
 It’s because they got caught.

 Publicly-traded firms owe their investors forthright statements about material information.
 I say AppLovin fell short, in fact was materially misleading in the statements both in February (on its web site) and today (to Bloomberg).
 I look forward to the SEC investigating.